RAF Portland

-RAF Portland is a former Royal Air Force and ROTOR radar station on the Isle of Portland, Dorset, England.
+Royal Air Force Portland or more simply RAF Portland is a former Royal Air Force and ROTOR radar station on the Isle of Portland, Dorset, England.
 Located close to the Verne Citadel and East Cliff, the station was established in the 1950s as part of a nationwide air defence radar system built by the British Government during the Cold War.
 The station became a scheduled monument in 2004 and is now the site of the community farm, Fancy's Family Farm.

 History

-During World War II, the site was the location of a Chain Home Extra Low (CHEL) radar station.
+During the Second World War, the site was the location of a Chain Home Extra Low (CHEL) radar station.
 The same site was chosen for the building of Portland's Centimetric Early Warning (CEW) Radar Station in 1950-51 by contractor Robert McAlpine.
 It was built as part of the ROTOR programme for the detection of Soviet fast-flying jets.
 Portland's example was one of eight CEW stations built across the country.
 It was equipped with various 'Stage One' radar systems.

 Portland's station was reduced to CHEL readiness only in 1956 and became non-operational in 1958.
 It was then taken over by the US Air Force who had a microwave relay station built on site.
 The underground section of the station, though no longer in use by this time, was later damaged by fire in 1969.
 The 1963 film The Damned used the station as the Edgecliff Military Establishment.

 Having used the site as a dog training centre during the 1990s, the Ministry of Defence sold the former station in 2001.
 The site was then used primarily as horse stables.
 In 2011, Fancy's Family Farm, a community farm based on the island, relocated to the station from Southwell.
 Owned by Su and Jon Illsley, the couple pursued the farm as a hobby to look after rare breed Portland sheep.
 It developed as a popular community farm, but had to relocate in 2011 after the Illsleys faced eviction from the original site.
 The farm moved to the station during June 2011, and the grassland site was then tidied, with the former USAF building refurbished to become the farm's main centre of operations.
 The farm opened on 1 April 2012.

 In recent years, the site has been listed on Historic England's "Heritage at Risk" register.
 It is described as having "extensive significant problems".
 In 2013, a one-off event was set up to allow Subterranea Britannica members to enter the underground section of the station.
 The bunker was then sealed and alarmed due to copper thefts in previous years.